Be sure to submit a formal application with the Graduate School of Arts and Sciences:

 Schusterman Israel Studies Graduate Fellowships

 The Schusterman Center for Israel Studies is dedicated to promoting exemplary teaching and scholarship in Israeli history, politics, culture, and society at Brandeis University and beyond.
-To that end, the Schusterman Center sponsors fellowships for graduate students at Brandeis University who focus on Israel Studies.
+To that end, the Schusterman Center supports and mentors graduate students at Brandeis University who focus on Israel Studies.
 These full and partial fellowships are granted on a competitive basis to doctoral candidates who have been accepted into the Graduate School of Arts and Sciences.

 The Schusterman Center funds full and partial fellowships for doctoral students focusing on Israel Studies in fields such as history, sociology, politics, Middle East studies, Israeli art, literature and culture.
 These fellowships—granted through individual departments—will be renewable, after review, for up to five years, with up to a $24,000 stipend per year.
 If you receive a Schusterman Israel Studies Fellowship, you will receive a full tuition scholarship.
 You will also receive health care benefits, estimated at a value of $1500.